statamic/docs/content/collections/docs/dashboard.md

 ],
 ```

-Each item in the array should specify the widget as the `type`, plus any widget-specific configuration values.
-You can find what values are available on the [respective widget's documentation page][widget-list].
+Each item in the array should specify the widget as `type` along with any widget-specific settings.
+You can find what values are available on the respective widget's documentation page.

 You may use the same widget multiple times, configured in different ways.